 When the panels are compared with photographs of the panel interiors of her sister liners RMS Olympic and RMS Titanic, the similarities are unmistakable.

 CGI Image of 1st Class Lounge Panelling

-Heading towards retirement, their current owner doesn’t spend time in Ireland, and they want the panelling to change hands to an owner that will enjoy sharing this rich history.
+Heading towards retirement, their current owners don’t spend time in Ireland, and they want the panelling to change hands to an owner that will enjoy sharing this rich history.

-Niall Mullen Auctioneers convinced the current owner to part ways with these astonishing pieces of history.
-The owner’s only condition was that the sale take place in 2019, to reflect the auspicious date 100 summers ago when the panels were first sold in public auction.
+Niall Mullen Auctioneers convinced the current owners to part ways with these astonishing pieces of history.
+Their only condition was that the sale take place in 2019, to reflect the auspicious date 100 summers ago when the panels were first sold in public auction.